Angel Eyes (The Jeff Healey Band song)

 "Angel Eyes" is a song written by John Hiatt and Fred Koller and produced by Greg Ladanyi for the Jeff Healey Band's first album, See the Light (1988).
 It was first released in the United Kingdom as the album's second single in April 1989 and was issued in the United States several weeks later.
-The song peaked at on the U.S. Billboard Hot 100 and on Billboards Album Rock Tracks chart.
+The song peaked at on the US Billboard Hot 100 and on Billboards Album Rock Tracks chart.
 In 2004, "Angel Eyes" was covered by Australian Idol series one contestant Paulini and became her first single in Australia.